qtpham0910/qtpham0910/README.md

-- 👋 Hi, I’m @qtpham0910 - a freshman
+- 👋 Hi, I’m Pham
 - 👀 Interesting in basketball🏀 and football⚽
-- 🌱 Studying CS&I in HUS
+- 🌱 Studying CS in Hus_VNU -> Wust, Poland
-- 💤 Sleeping>Coding
+- 💤 Sleeping > Coding
 <!---
 qtpham0910/qtpham0910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.